An Introduction to Sonoma County AVAs

 Sonoma Valley AVA

 Bordered by the Mayacamas Mountains to the east and the Sonoma Mountains to the west, Sonoma Valley is one of the oldest Sonoma AVAs, founded in 1981.
-Known as the birthplace of Sonoma County wine, with a tradition of wine making dating back over 150 years, this historically significant AVA is now home to over 80 wineries, including the oldest continuously operating family winery in California.
-Recognized for producing softer, more supple wines, a wide range of grapes do well in this region, including merlot, syrah, cabernet sauvignon, zinfandel, chardonnay, and pinot noir.
+Known as the birthplace of Sonoma County wine with a tradition of wine making dating back over 150 years ago, this historically significant AVA is now home to over 80 wineries, including the oldest continuously operating family winery in California.
+Recognized for producing softer, more supple wines, a wide range of grapes do well in this region, including Merlot, Syrah, Cabernet Sauvignon, Zinfandel, Chardonnay, and Pinot Noir.

 Conclusion

-Ready to explore more of Sonoma Wine Country and its wines?
+Now that you’ve got a good grasp on Sonoma’s diverse appellations and the grapes that thrive within each AVA, it’s time to start exploring!
 Here’s a run-down of the Top Sonoma County Wines you should be sipping, as well as the Small-Production Wineries of Sonoma to take note of.
-And be sure to check out our Guide to Alexander Valley Cabernet Sauvignon and our Insider’s Guide to the Dry Creek Valley for when you’re ready to plan your next wine tasting getaway to Wine Country.
+And be sure to check out our list of the Top Sonoma Tasting Rooms to Visit for when you’re ready to plan your next wine tasting getaway to Wine Country.